voxels/Toy-iOS-Apps/README.md

 - Usage of interface builder
 - Usage of cocoapods-keys to hide API keys
 - Unit tests using XCTest and OCMock

+## CUITouchTarget

+CUITouchTarget is designed to intercept the touches from a UIViewController and send those to an Objective C++ app that detects a double tap gesture.
+The project demostrates:
+- Usage of Objective C++
+- Calculation of a double tap gesture